Theory-driven evaluation: Theory-driven methods

 The full-range of research methods has been argued to apply.
 Chen (2015) provides examples using randomized experiments, quasi-experimental designs, process and outcome monitoring, and qualitative methods.
 Although proponents of theory-driven evaluation are critical of "black box" experiments, Chen and Rossi (1983, p.
 292) argue that theory-driven experiments are possible and desirable:

 [A]dvocates of the black box experimental paradigm often neglect the fact that after randomization exogenous variables are still correlated with outcome variables.
 Knowing how such exogenous factors affect outcomes makes it possible to construct more precise estimates of experimental effects by controlling for such exogenous variables.

 It has been argued that theory-driven evaluation focusses too much on statistical approaches, such as randomized experiments, quasi-experiments, and structural equation modelling; however, a case has also been made for the importance of qualitative methods, particularly when developing program theories and understanding implementation.

 There is also methodological debate concerning whether realist evaluations, considered a particular kind of theory-driven approach, may include randomized controlled trials in any form.
 Some evaluators think they may and conduct what they call "realist trials".
 Others argue that a realist trial is an "oxymoron", and recommend instead calling them "theory-oriented trials".
-A 2023 review of purported realist trials concluded that whether they are really realist depends on "ontological and epistemological" commitments of evaluators and that differences "cannot be resolved" by reviewing studies conducted.
+A 2023 review of trials described as realist concluded that whether they are really realist depends on "ontological and epistemological" commitments of evaluators and that differences "cannot be resolved" by reviewing studies conducted.